CamCove-Crichton/newborn-photography/README.md

 - Started working on the first model, called Booking in the models.py file which will handle all the booking information required for the database
 - Created the Todo model to handle all the Todo items required for a particular booking
 - Created the Personal Info model to handle all the personal details for the client/user, like the Address and Contact number
+- Made the mirgrations using the command line interface, and migrated the models

 ### Wireframes & Database Designs